Scope Creep In Agile: How to Bust It – For Good

 If it’s still early in the slide of scope creep, you might be able to save the project by working on the original estimations.
 Where did you expect to land on things like time spent, number of tasks, resource usage, and total cost?
 Can you find ways to re-adjust those numbers to be more realistic?

 If it’s still early, you might be able to return to your stakeholders with these adjustments (and the context of why you made them) and redefine the scope itself.
+You can try using or modifying project scope templates to add a level of control and clarity over what each project, epic, or sprint will and will not cover.

 To present your data on a scope adjustment, use colorful, clear charts so stakeholders get the idea at first glance.
 Visor is perfect for this.